 Overview | Course(s) | Beyond the Classroom | Payment | Deadline | Requirements | Contact

-Spend three weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
+Spend two-and-one-half weeks in Ecuador and engage in enriching, hands-on community experiences in sustainability.
 Participants live with local families in the Amazon jungle, the Andes mountains, and the Galapagos Islands, and undertake life-changing service activities and coursework relating to cultural and ecological conservation and sustainable business development.
 Exposure to multidisciplinary approaches to sustainability, including health, economics, education, gender studies, ecology, politics, business, tourism, hospitality, and more.